-Rising Tide of Construction Boom Lifts All Boats
+Rising Tide of Construction Boom Lifts All Ships

 With this jump in construction projects comes a coinciding uptick in the need for property management, oversight, and other opportunities just outside the construction scope.
 Job sites need superintendents, estimators, and surveyors.
 Existing properties require handy individuals to fix issues and oversee building systems.
-Specialized trades – carpentry, plumbing, electrical – are increasingly valued as vital components of the construction industry.
-These vocations can be attained outside of the college sphere; with an apprenticeship and skill-based training one can fairly easily set themselves up to succeed in positions with near-universal demand.
-In this case, the rising tide of the construction boom truly lifts all boats.
+Specialized trades like carpentry, plumbing, and electrical are increasingly valued as vital components of the construction industry.
+These vocations can be attained outside of the college sphere.
+With an apprenticeship and skill-based training, one can fairly easily set themselves up to succeed in positions with near-universal demand.
+In this case, the rising tide of the construction boom truly lifts all ships.

-The workaday life of the average 9-to-5 office drone has been a punchline since before the dawn of the internet.
+The workday life of the average 9-to-5 office drone has been a punchline since before the dawn of the internet.
 For many young people, the remedy may be to build something.
 To solve a problem.
 To get one’s hands dirty.
 To be of use to local communities.
-Not only are construction and vocational jobs a smart decision – they’re also fulfilling in a way that few occupations can be in our increasingly computer and smartphone-addled society.
+Not only are construction and vocational jobs a smart decision, but they’re also fulfilling in a way that few occupations can be in our increasingly computer- and smartphone-addled society.